The (almost) complete reading list for fundraisers

 About the author: Lisa Sargent

-As head of Sargent Communications, Lisa Sargent helps nonprofits raise more money and keep more donors through better donor communications.
-A creative strategist and copywriter, Lisa works exclusively with nonprofits on direct mail, email fundraising and donor care communications – acquisition appeals, annual reports, proposals, welcome packages, e-appeals, newsletters, thank-you letters and more.
+Lisa Sargent (she/her) is head of Sargent Communications.
+She helps non-profits raise more money and keep more donors through better donor communications.
+A creative strategist and copywriter, Lisa works exclusively with non-profits on direct mail, email fundraising and donor care communications – acquisition appeals, annual reports, proposals, welcome packages, e-appeals, newsletters, thank you letters and more.

 Lisa’s articles have been featured in Mal Warwick’s newsletter, FundRaising Success Magazine and The Agitator.
-Lisa also publishes The Loyalty Letter, a free e-newsletter for nonprofit and charitable organisations read by subscribers around the world.
+Lisa also publishes The Loyalty Letter, a free e-newsletter for non-profit and charitable organisations read by subscribers around the world.
+Lisa has regularly contributed to SOFII over the years, including the wonderful thank you letter clinic, which you can read here.

 Recent Articles